gregpechiro/touch-of-red-syntax/README.md

-# Touch of Red syntax theme
+# Touch of Red Syntax Theme

 This is a dark syntax theme that adds red accents.
 It is based off of [Atom's One Dark](https://atom.io/themes/one-dark-syntax).
 None of the language syntax was changed.
 Only editor background, highlighting, cursor, and gutter colors.

-It is designed to go with the Touch of Red ui theme.
+It is designed to go with the [Touch of Red UI theme](https://atom.io/packages/touch-of-red-ui).
 See Bellow

 ## Screenshots